katcipis/sophia/notes/talent-is-overrated.md

 just repeat the performance, because that is what the auto mode is all about, conserving energy and freeing your mind to think about other things.

-This is great to stuff like driving, but terrible to stuff like writing software, or anything that you intent to be really great at.
+This is great to stuff like driving, since you just want to get to places, but terrible to stuff like writing software, or anything that you intent to be really great at.

 Some odd things to think about: